ingo/ingo.github.io/_recipes/caesar_salad_dressing.md

 veggie: "\u2713"
 ---

 The combination of garlic, anchovies, lemon juice, Worcestershire and Parmesan makes a creamy emulsion with bright, savory umami flavor.
 Drizzle this Caesar dressing over chopped romaine lettuce for an easy yet impressive salad.
-This homemade Caesar Salad Dressing will elevate your salad to a whole new level.
-It's rich, tangy, and incredibly easy to make.

 ### Ingredients